An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Notes

-move takes an argument that is a distance in turtle units.
-If the turtle is moved outside the 100 × 75 area boundary, it will not cause an error, but the location of the turtle and any lines outside the boundary will not be visible.
+but the location of the turtle and any lines outside the boundary will not be visible.

 You can move and turn the turtle, causing lines to be drawn, whether or not the turtle is shown.

-The current location and heading of the turtle may be read using the x, y, and heading properties.
+The current location and heading of the turtle may be read using the properties

 Here is a more sophisticated example, using a procedure and recursion, that produces a fractal snowflake: